xrhan/xrhan.github.io/_pages/frontpage.md

 I am interested in computer vision, artificial intelligence and human perception/cognition.

-Specifically, I enjoy working on methods that combine learning based approach with physics-aware guidance and inspirations from human visual system.
+Specifically, I enjoy building models that combine learning based approach with physics intuition and inspirations from the human visual system.
 I'm also interested in the intersection of vision with language and art.

 ## Selected Publications